LunarWolf-Browser-Projects/LunarWolf-Browser-Desktop/docs/majer-upcoming-changes/majerchanges.md

-# backend browser rendering
+# rewrote backend

-as of now the current browser rendering setup is just a placeholder, it uses the webviewtag, while originally i thought it was not supported, i was wrong, it is under some majer changes, so while it still works its not the most stable.
+rewrote the main program backend so that the browser uses WebContentsView fully instead of the webviewtag.